-Once you have formed sensible item groups, you still have decisions to make about each item in each group, such as deciding their reorder points and order quantities.
-Here advanced analytics can take over and automatically compute the best choices based on what winning means in the context of that group.
+Once you have formed sensible item groups, you still have decisions to make about each item in each group, such as deciding their demand forecasts, reorder points and order quantities.
+Here advanced demand planning software can take over and automatically compute the best choices based on what winning means in the context of that group.

 6. Get everybody on the same page.

 Being organized is not only pleasing, it’s efficient.
 If you have a system for demand planning and inventory management, then everybody on your team shares the same objectives and follows the same processes.
 If you don’t have a system, then every demand planner has his or her own way of thinking about the problem and making decisions.
 Some of those are bound to be better than others.
 It’s desirable to standardize on the best practices and ban the rest.
 Besides being more efficient, having a standardized process makes it easier to diagnose problems when things go wrong and to implement fixes.